|

 According to WARC estimates, the internet has seen advertising expenditure increase by half, when measured at current prices, although actual results will not be available until the spring.

-Last week saw the AA release its latest long-term forecast, also compiled by WARC, predicting a substantial rise of up to 43% in advertising expenditure between now and 2017 (see AA Forecasts Ad Expenditure Growth).
+Last week saw the AA release its latest long-term forecast, also compiled by WARC, predicting a substantial rise of up to 43% in advertising expenditure between now and 2017 (see AA Forecasts Point To Ad Expenditure Growth).

 Media Jobs